Quintus Aurelius Symmachus: Writings

 According to one of his letters (dated to 401), Symmachus also engaged in the preparation of an edition of Livy's Ab Urbe Condita.
 Seven manuscripts of the first decade of Livy's extensive work (books 1-10) bear subscriptions including Symmachus' name along with Tascius Victorianus, Appius Nicomachus Dexter, and Nicomachus Flavianus.
 J.E.G.
 Zetzel has identified some of their effects to this tradition of the transmission of this portion of Livy's work.

 In other letters, Symmachus describes preparations for his shows in the arena.
 He managed to procure antelopes, gazelles, leopards, lions, bears, bear-cubs, and even some crocodiles.
 Symmachus also purchased Saxon slaves to fight and die in the games.
 He was annoyed when twenty-nine of the Saxons strangled each other in their cells on the night before their final scheduled appearance.

 One quote of Symmachus from "The Memorial of Symmachus, Prefect of the City" reads (in translation), "We gaze up at the same stars; the sky covers us all; the same universe encompasses us.
 Does it matter what practical system we adopt in our search for the Truth?
 The heart of so great a mystery cannot be reached by following one road only."

-The style of Symmachus was widely admired in his own time and into the early Middle Ages, but modern scholars have been frustrated by the lack of solid information about the events of his times to be found in these writings.
-As a consequence, little of his work has been translated into English.
+The style of Symmachus was widely admired in his own time and into the early Middle Ages, but modern scholars have been frustrated by the lack of solid information about the events of his time found in these writings.
+Consequently, little of his work has been translated into English.